apostrophecms/apostrophe-documentation/docs/reference/field-types/date.md

 ```

 ::: tip NOTE
-Apostrophe tries its best to convert any date picker format to the above mentioned** `YYYY-MM-DD` friendly sorting format, but very advanced configurations may not work out of the box, so please keep that in mind.
+Apostrophe tries its best to convert any date picker format to the above mentioned `YYYY-MM-DD` friendly sorting format, but very advanced configurations may not work out of the box, so please keep that in mind.

-If you do not set `def: null` or `required: true`, the date defaults to the current date.
 :::

 ## Settings